freescout-help-desk/freescout/.github/ISSUE_TEMPLATE/general_help_request.md

 ---

-* If you have some error the first thing you should do is to check **Manage » Logs » App Logs**!!!
+* If you have some error the first thing you should do is to check "Manage » Logs » App Logs"!
 If there are any errors there - make sure to provide them in the issue.
 * Have you read FAQ? https://github.com/freescout-helpdesk/freescout/wiki/FAQ
 * If you have "Whoops something went wrong" error see: https://github.com/freescout-helpdesk/freescout/wiki/Installation-Guide#11-troubleshooting
 * Feature requests for modules should be posted here: https://freescout.net/request-feature/